 If a drive supports Format Code 31h, it shall return data from ECC blocks within the MTA addressed by PSN.
 A specific ECC block may be read by placing its PSN in the Address field of the CDB.
 Valid PSNs are 02DE80h through 02EEBFh and 02EFC0h through 02EFFFh.
 If the Address field contains any other PSN, the command shall be terminated with CHECK CONDITION and sense data shall be set to ILLEGAL REQUEST/INVALID FIELD IN CDB.
 The Allocation Length field shall not be larger than 32 772.
-If the Allocation Length field is larger than 32 772, the command shall be terminated with CHECK CONDITION and sense data shall be terminated with CHECK CONDITION and sense data shall be terminated with CHECK CONDITION and sense data shall be set to ILLEGAL REQUEST/INVALID FIELD IN CDB.
+If the Allocation Length field is larger than 32 772, the command shall be terminated with CHECK CONDITION and sense data shall be set to ILLEGAL REQUEST/INVALID FIELD IN CDB.